Robin Lod

-Robin Lod (/sv/; born 17 April 1993) is a Finnish professional footballer who plays as a midfielder for Major League Soccer franchise Minnesota United and the Finland national team.
-Lod was born in Helsinki, Finland.
-He began his senior club career playing for Klubi 04, before making his league debut for HJK at age 18 in 2011.
+Robin Lod (/sv/; born 17 April 1993) is a Finnish professional footballer who plays as a midfielder for Major League Soccer club Chicago Fire and the Finland national team.

+Lod began his senior club career playing for Klubi 04, before making his league debut for HJK at age 18 in 2011.
 After winning his first trophy, the Veikkausliiga, during his second season on league level, he helped HJK win three successive Veikkausliiga titles, Cup and League Cup.

-Lod made his international debut for Finland in October 2013, at the age of 20 and has since had over 60 caps, including appearing in 2018 and 2022 FIFA World Cup qualifications.
+Lod made his international debut for Finland in October 2013, at the age of 20 and has since had over 80 caps, including appearing in 2018, 2022 and 2026 FIFA World Cup qualifications.

 Club career

 HJK

 Lod scored his first goal on his senior debut for HJK on 22 October 2011 in a 4−1 home win against MYPA.
 During the 2012 season he played for VPS on loan from HJK.
 Having initially been loaned out on 9 August 2012 until 3 September 2012, the loan was extended subsequently until the end of the season.

 After the 2014 season Lod was selected as Player of the Year for Veikkausliiga.
 Additionally, he was selected as both the best midfield player and the best player of the U21 National Team for the season.
 Lod featured in 120 games for HJK and netted 21 goals, while also contributing 17 assists.

 Panathinaikos

 On 6 May 2015, Lod agreed to terms with Panathinaikos to move to the club in the summer transfer window, signing a three-year contract for a €350,000 transfer fee.
-On 3 October 2015, he made his Superleague Greece debut against Xanthi.
+On 3 October 2015, he made his Super League Greece debut against Xanthi.
 On 28 May 2017, he scored in a 1–0 win against Panionios at Leoforos Stadium.
 Three days later, another goal by Lod helped his club to secure a 3–2 away win against rivals PAOK on the last matchday of the 2016–17 Playoffs depriving PAOK of the possibility to participate in the UEFA Champions League third qualifying round.

 After the first half of the 2017–18 season, Lod didn't seem to want to sign a new deal in Greece, and Panathinaikos have financial troubles and could be forced to sell in January transfer window.
 On 19 February 2018, Panathinaikos finally won away from home in the SuperLeague, defeating AEL 1–0 thanks to a goal from the Finland international midfielder.
 Lod's goal ended an 11-match run without a victory away from their home stadium.
-On 10 March 2018, Lod struck a superb late equaliser to salvage a vital point for Panathinaikos against an impressive Asteras Tripolis at the Leoforos Alexandras Stadium.
+On 10 March 2018, Lod struck a superb late equaliser to salvage a vital point for Panathinaikos against an impressive Asteras Tripolis at Leoforos Alexandras Stadium.

 Following Lod's contract expiry with Panathinaikos on 30 June 2018, and despite attempts to reach a renewal agreement, the player left the club on a free transfer considering the debt-related limitations imposed on Panathinaikos regarding the transfer and re-signing of players over the age of 23.